All Episodes

 He was near the EIB microphone in Florida, like wrapping Christmas presents or something ridiculous.

-Uh so he is on a genuine vacation.
+So he is on a genuine vacation.

-And don't forget if you go to Rush Libble.com, if you need that last minute present, uh then uh you can get a rush twenty-four-seven subscription for the loved one in your family, or a subscription to the Limbaugh Letter, which features terrific interviews that Rush conducts uh with leading uh figures in the Conservative movement, such as Ted Cruz, and those gifts last all year round.
+And don't forget, if you go to rushliber.com, if you need that last-minute present, then you can get a Rush 24-7 subscription for the loved one in your family or a subscription to the Limbaugh Letter, which features terrific interviews that Rush conducts with leading figures in the conservative movement, such as Ted Cruz.

-You can't go out the the malls, they've got some protests at the uh the Mall of America in Minnesota there to Black Lives Matter thing.
+They've got some protests at the Mall of America in Minnesota there, the Black Lives Matter thing.

-There's no point, even if you can get through the traffic, the mall will be ablaze by the time you get there.
+Even if you can get through the traffic, the mall will be ablaze by the time you get there.

 It'll be looted.

-There'll be nothing left in the windows except my cat album, which is the only thing the looters don't want.
+There'll be nothing left in the windows except My Cat album, which is the only thing the looters don't want.

 So don't waste your time going to the mall.